JeromeSi/TraductionsFrMassaDoc/myDocs/installBinaries-en-systemd.md

 # Node installation with *systemd*

+Edited in 2024 27th october.

-Based on the episode 26.1
+Based on the version  MAIN.2.3.

 Thanks to JEROMEH on the Massa Discord for reviewing and reporting issues.